Liquidity

 How to Manage Liquidity

-Pro tip: Many successful businesses maintain liquid assets to cover 3-6 months of operating expenses, but this varies by industry and business model.
-Some keep more during uncertain times or when planning major investments.
+Pro Tip: Many businesses maintain liquid assets to cover 3-6 months of operating expenses, though this varies by industry and business model.

 Posted